Muḥammad ibn Ibrāhīm al-Fazārī: Biography

 Al-Fazārī translated many scientific books into Arabic and Persian.
 He is credited to have built the first astrolabe in the Islamic world.
 He died in 796 or 806, possibly in Baghdad.

 At the end of the 8th century, whilst at the court of the Abbasid Caliphate, al-Fazārī mentioned Ghana, "the land of gold."

 Works

 Along with Yaʿqūb ibn Ṭāriq, al-Fazārī helped translate the 7th century Indian astronomical text by Brahmagupta, the Brāhmasphuṭasiddhānta, into Arabic as 'Zij as-SindhindAz-Zīj ‛alā Sinī al-‛Arab, or the Sindhind.
 This translation was possibly the vehicle by means of which the mathematical methods of Indian astronomers were transmitted to Islam.

-The caliph ordered al-Fazārī to translate the Indian astronomical text, The Sindhind, along with Yaʿqūb ibn Ṭāriq, which was completed in Baghdad about 750, and entitled Az-Zīj ‛alā Sinī al-‛Arab.
+The caliph Mansur ordered al-Fazārī to translate the Indian astronomical text, The Sindhind, along with Yaʿqūb ibn Ṭāriq, which was completed in Baghdad about 750, and entitled Az-Zīj ‛alā Sinī al-‛Arab.
 This translation was possibly the vehicle by means of which the Hindu numeral system (the modern number notation) was transmitted from India to Iran.

 Al-Fazari composed various astronomical writings ("On the astrolabe", "On the armillary spheres", "on the calendar").